 Jake and Gino are specialists at buying apartment buildings and multi-family investment properties.
-They've build a large portfolio of real estate and these guys provide a wealth of information on how their business works.
+They’ve built a large portfolio of real estate and these guys provide a wealth of information on how their business works.

 Gino knows a lot about how to identify and explore new markets.
 This information is important because not all markets are created equal.
-Some areas are ripe with opportunity while others have some serious challenges when it comes to finding deals with build-in equity and major cash flow potential.
+Some areas are ripe with opportunity while others have some serious challenges when it comes to finding deals with built-in equity and major cash flow potential.